-Until recently, XANDER VAN DER POLL (20) appeared to have the world at his feet, a first year rugby-playing medical student who enjoyed much of what life has to offer.
+At 19, XANDER VAN DER POLL (22) appeared to have the world at his feet: a first year rugby-playing medical student who enjoyed much of what life has to offer.
 Then he fell out of a tree and broke his back.
 So why is he still excited about life?
 XANDER and his mother KAREN spoke to KATY MACDONALD about weathering a storm that no app ever predicted

 Leadership and life coach Karen (52) grew up in Durban, South Africa, and studied at Stellenbosch University, where she met her husband Etienne, a business consultant.
 They moved to the UK 19 years ago and have two adult children, Lise and Xander

 ‘In the summer of 2018, I had an empty nest for the first time in my life and was contemplating options after leaving a corporate job.
 My daughter had just started her first job in London as a vet and Xander was in his first year of medicine at Bristol University.

 Xander phoned to ask if he could come home for a few days before his exams.
 He was tired of two-minute noodles and needed some home cooking.

 Xander with mom Karen, who says: ‘He’s always challenged the norm and been competitive and hard-working, with a fun and cheeky edge that’s been hard to parent at times: exactly the traits he needs for such a time as this!’ | Photo: Leentjie du Preez